 Witness an extraordinary struggle for survival in Touching The Void, director Tom Morris’ remarkable production based on Joe Simpson’s best-selling memoir.

-The West End transfers of Touching The Void will see original cast members Fiona Hampton (Much Ado About Nothing, Shakespeare’s Globe), Patrick McNamee (The History Boys, Selladoor) and Josh Williams (One Night In Miami, Donmar) return to the show, joined by Angus Yellowlees (in his professional stage debut).
+The West End transfer of Touching The Void is playing at The Duke of York’s Theatre until 29 February and will see original cast members Fiona Hampton (Much Ado About Nothing, Shakespeare’s Globe), Patrick McNamee (The History Boys, Selladoor) and Josh Williams (One Night In Miami, Donmar) return to the show, joined by Angus Yellowlees (in his professional stage debut).

 The famous story behind the show has sold over a million copies worldwide, being translated into over 20 languages.
 In 2003 it was adapted into a docudrama survival film directed by Kevin MacDonald, which was last listed by PBS as one of the 100 Greatest Documentaries Of All Time and won a BAFTA Award.

 Opening to sensational reviews in the West End, David Greig’s thrilling adaptation takes the audience on an epic adventure that asks how far you’d be willing to go to survive.
 Life-affirming and often darkly funny, book now and be part of the experience.